urxvtcd/vim-indent-object/README.md

 ## Usage

+This plugin defines no mappings by default.
+You need to define them yourself.
-Because of DRY, see [vim help documentation file](doc/indent-object.txt).
+For this, and for other info, see [the vim help documentation file](doc/indent-object.txt).

 ## Tests